 [Read more…]Selection and Installation of Thermal Expansion Tanks

-See Part 2 for calculating the expansion tank volumes.
-Now, using the calculated acceptance volume and total volume for the tank, select an expansion tank from the manufacturer’s data that meets these requirements.
+See Part 2 for the calculation of the expansion tank volumes.
+Now, using the calculated acceptance volume and the tank’s total volume, select an expansion tank from the manufacturer’s data that meets these requirements.

 Be aware that in most states, unfired pressure vessels larger than a certain volume must have an ASME stamp.
 Check your state’s requirement for this limit.
-If the expansion tank you need is larger than this limitation, it must be constructed in accordance with ASME Section VIII requirements.
-ASME rated vessels are much higher in cost than non-ASME vessels.
+If the expansion tank you need exceeds this limitation, it must be constructed in accordance with the requirements of ASME Section VIII.
+ASME-rated vessels are much higher in cost than non-ASME vessels.
 Installing multiple smaller tanks, which are below the volume limitation for ASME tanks, is also an option.
 Most tank manufacturers offer both ASME and non-ASME thermal expansion tanks.

-How To Size Thermal Expansion Tanks For Hot Water Systems
+[Read more…]How To Size Thermal Expansion Tanks For Hot Water Systems – Part 2 of a 3-part series.

 In Part 1 of this series, we looked at where thermal expansion tanks are needed.
-When it is determined that a tank should be included in the plumbing system, the next task is to determine the correct size for the tank.
+When it is determined that a tank should be included in the plumbing system, the next task is to select the correct tank size.
 Referring to sizing tables in an expansion tank manufacturer’s catalog is the easiest method, although not the best method, for sizing thermal expansion tanks.
-Sizing tables provided by the manufacturers, give the tank model number and size based on the water heater’s volume and the system supply pressure.
+Sizing tables provided by the manufacturers give the tank model number and size based on the water heater’s volume and the system supply pressure.
 These tables, however, are based on three important assumptions that designers need to be aware of.

 First, for most manufacturers, the tables are based on a maximum allowable line pressure of 150 psi.
 This is the maximum allowable working pressure of most water heaters and thermal expansion tanks.
 It is also the setting of the water heater relief valve.
 In other words, the thermal expansion tank, if selected by the tables, could accommodate the thermal expansion up to a system pressure of 150 psi, which is the relieving point for the water heater relief valve.
-Remember that the purpose of the thermal expansion tank is to avoid the relief valve from relieving.
+Remember that the purpose of the thermal expansion tank is to prevent the relief valve from relieving.
 Sizing the thermal expansion tank for a maximum allowable pressure of 135 psi, which is 10% below the relief valve set point, is a better alternative.

-Thermal expansion tanks are typically installed in conjunction with storage water heaters, but are they needed with tankless water heaters?
+[Read more…]Thermal expansion tanks are typically installed in conjunction with storage water heaters, but are they needed with tankless water heaters?
 This issue can sometimes be overlooked.
 Let’s look at the specifics.
-[Read more…]

 When are thermal expansion tanks needed and/or required in plumbing systems?

 When heated, water expands.
 We know that.
-When water is heated in a water heater, the water expands, if possible.
-But what happens when water is heated in a water heater and there is no hot water usage?
+When the water heater heats water, it expands as much as possible.
+But what happens when a water heater heats water, and there is no subsequent hot water usage?

-This can occur after a period of showering/bathing during peak times followed by a period of no hot water usage.
-For example, evenings are a time when there is hot water usage for showering followed by a period of no usage while people are sleeping during the night.
+This can occur after a period of showering/bathing during peak times, followed by a period of no hot water usage.
+For example, hot water usage for showering in the evenings, followed by a period of no use while people sleep at night.

-During peak usage times, hot water stored in the water heater is distributed to the end-users, and cold water fills the water heater.
-The cold water in the tank is then heated, but when there is no subsequent hot water usage, the heated water has no room for expansion.
-If there is no place for the expanded water to go, the pressure in the system increases significantly.
+During peak usage, hot water stored in the water heater is distributed to end users, while cold water refills it.
+The cold water in the tank is heated, but when there is no subsequent hot water use, the heated water has no room to expand.
+If there is no place for the expanded water to go, the system pressure increases significantly.
 This leads to one of two possible scenarios:

 If you stay in this business long enough, you see a bit of everything.
 Notice the water heater’s T&P valve in the above photograph.
-The T&P valve discharges vertically up.
+The T&P valve discharges vertically upward.
 What’s wrong with that?

 There are many specific code requirements (13 to be exact) for the discharge piping from water heater T&P valves (Ref: 2012 International Plumbing Code 504.6).
 This installation violates requirements 8 and 9, which are: